Every Product Has a Story

 Change and Update Specifications on the Specright Network

 Many supply chain leaders are familiar with the concept of spec drift.
 Spec drift occurs when specifications change over time, unknowingly.
 It can occur for a variety of reasons: for example, a supplier makes a change to a raw material and the purchaser of the product is not notified.

 With Specright Network, all changes and updates to a specification are published to the Specright Network.
 This ensures all parties are aware of specification changes and consciously accept them.
 This not only eliminates spec drift, but accelerates approvals and enables supplier collaboration.
 This transforms supply chain communications, making it easier for all parties to stay on the same page.

 Supply Chain Traceability

-One of the key benefits of blockchain is increased supply chain transparency and traceability.
+One of the key benefits of cryptography is increased supply chain transparency and traceability.
 As supply chains have become more complex and interconnected, the ability to pinpoint where something went wrong is critical.
-With the Specright Network, the history captured in blockchain enables supply chain leaders and teams to spend less time finding the root cause of a problem and more time on finding the resolution.
-Procurement leaders can further extend blockchain technology from specifications to smart contracts as well.
+With the Specright Network, the history captured in cryptography enables supply chain leaders and teams to spend less time finding the root cause of a problem and more time on finding the resolution.
+Procurement leaders can further extend cryptography technology from specifications to smart contracts as well.

 Supply Chain Auditing

 Many industries, ranging from food and beverage to beauty, consumer goods and heavy industries, rely on auditing to remain compliant with regulatory bodies or to ensure quality.
 With Specright Network, audit exercises and real-life audits can be easily completed by pulling up the history records.
 For example, being able to audit a raw material and quickly see all parties who have touched it is critical.